Photo: Amanda Frank

 Seth Benoit – Westbridge, BC

 Seth is a young birder located in the Kootenay Boundary BC on a remote property.
 Since the age of seven, when he started birding, Seth has had the opportunity to travel to many birding destinations in North America, namely Madera Canyon, AZ, and Point Pelee, ON.
 Although Seth has traveled, most of his birding time is spent at home studying bird trends, sound ID and photography.
 Hiking is also a big part of his free time, so he combines it with birding on a daily basis.
 He has also been working on a bird book for the Kootenay Boundary Region for the last couple years.
-Seth was recipient of the 2024 “Young Birder” award with the British Columbia Field Ornithologist!
+Seth was the recipient of the 2024 “Young Birder” award with the British Columbia Field Ornithologist!

 Daryl Calder – Cranbrook BC